-Typically, it’s those who spend more time at home during the day: stay at home mums and dads, retirees and people who can work from their residence.
+A: Typically, it’s those who spend more time at home during the day: stay-at-home mums and dads, retirees and people who can work from their residence.

-- Put on your air-conditioning or heating in the few hours before night-time.
+- Put on your air-conditioning or heating for the few hours before night-time.

-- Installed monitoring will help you identify when your solar system is producing solar electricity and when you are using electricity.
+- Installed monitoring will help you identify when your solar system is producing electricity and when you are using it.
 Getting these two curves in sync will help reduce your electricity bills.